OrganismalSystemsBiology/signal_view/README.md

 * Save the edited sleep stages

 ### Load the voltage data
-When you launch the **signal_view** you see the dialog window to select the voltage plot folder in the folder of `result/figure/voltage/` made by FASTER2.
+When you launch the **signal_view** you see the dialog window to select the voltage plot folder.
+Here you select the folder of `result/figure/voltage/` made by FASTER2.

 *Note*: Select a voltage plot folder corresponding to the channel you are going to inspect.
 ![Load voltage](README_resource/voltage_data_selection.jpg)